SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: Introduction

 Backgrounds are a particularly important part of IRS data reduction for two main reasons.
 First, many otherwise functional pixels on the IRS detector had nonzero offsets called ``pedestals" \citep[see][]{irs_handbook} that were stable over a poorly defined timescale.
 However, the IRS did not have a shutter to facilitate dark calibration images, so background observations that are nearby in time were critical to mitigate the pixel stochasticity as well as subtract out truly nonfunctional pixels.
 Second, scattered and emitted light from Solar System dust (i.e., the zodiacal light) creates a significant or dominant foreground signal in MIR spectra.
 Zodiacal light models are useful for removing the bulk of this emission, but sky background observations are necessary to account for small variations in the spectral shape and intensity levels to study low-surface brightness objects.
 Many observing programs did not include any background or only obtained sparse backgrounds that could be a dominant contributor to noise.
 Thus, the SIMLA pipeline is primarily concerned with the creation of tailored backgrounds for each cube.

-The goals of SIMLA are to leverage the entire IRS archive to: 1) build a nearly complete set\footnote{Except for observations of moving objects, i.e., in the Solar System, which require additional specialized map processing.} of data cubes for \Spitzer/IRS mapping mode observations; 2) create and use custom backgrounds for all cubes, dramatically improving data for programs that did not collect backgrounds or obtained poor backgrounds; 3) generate sufficiently deep backgrounds to achieve the best possible signal-to-noise ratio (S/N) in each mapping observation; 4) remove the zodiacal light foreground using a combined model/data approach and; 5) provide the background-subtracted cubes to the community.
+The goals of SIMLA are to leverage the entire IRS archive to: 1) build a nearly complete set of data cubes for \Spitzer/IRS mapping mode observations; 2) create and use custom backgrounds for all cubes, dramatically improving data for programs that did not collect backgrounds or obtained poor backgrounds; 3) generate sufficiently deep backgrounds to achieve the best possible signal-to-noise ratio (S/N) in each mapping observation; 4) remove the zodiacal light foreground using a combined model/data approach and; 5) provide the built background-subtracted cubes to the community.
 In this paper, we describe the first SIMLA data release of cubes from the low spectral resolution modules (R$\sim60-130$), which make up a majority of mapping mode observations ($\sim\percentLowres\%$), and $\sim\percentMapping\%$ of all existing IRS data (e.g., Figure~\ref{fig:prettypics} for three-color mosaics from SIMLA cubes, Figure~\ref{fig:examplespecs} for example spectra from SIMLA cubes).

 This work is organized as follows: in Section~\ref{sec:datamodels}, we briefly describe the data and models that we used.
 The complete details of the SIMLA pipeline are described in Section~\ref{sec:pipeline}, and data validations are described in Section~\ref{sec:QA}.
 In Section~\ref{sec:caveats}, we provide additional details about SIMLA cubes, such as noise statistics and sensitivity limitations, that are useful for users to know.
+Additional details about SIMLA data products are described in the data delivery document provided alongside the archive.